$S^1$-equivariant Rabinowitz-Floer homology: Recollections on Rabinowitz--Floer homology

 with asymptotic boundary conditions~$(v_-,\eta_-)$ and $(v_+,\eta_+)$.
-Here, $J_t$ is an $S^1$-family of $d \lambda$-compatible almost complex structures on~$M$ that are convex at infinity.
-The main analytical issue in defining the boundary operator~$\partial$ is to prove a uniform $L^\infty$-bound on the $\eta$-component of the solutions of~\eqref{e:Floertra} with given boundary conditions, \cite[Corollary~3.3]{CieFra09}.
+The main analytical issue in defining the boundary operator~$\partial$ is to prove a uniform $L^\infty$-bound on the $\eta$-component of the solutions of~\eqref{e:Floertra} with given boundary conditions.
+This is done in~\cite[Corollary~3.3]{CieFra09} for $\eta$-independent~$J$, and the proof goes through thanks to~\eqref{e:boundAM}.
+Assumption~\eqref{e:boundJc} is imposed to avoid bubbling, so that the space of all solutions of~\eqref{e:Floertra} is $C^\infty_{\loc}$-compact.
+Transversality for the space of solutions of~\eqref{e:Floertra} between two critical points for a generic set of~$\bJ \in \mathcal{J}$ is proven in~\cite[\S~4.3]{AbbMer15}.

+We remark that the construction of the boundary operator by gradient flow lines with cascades in~\cite[Appendix~A]{Fra04} is given for Morse homology on finite-dimensional manifolds.
+While this construction directly carries over to the case of Floer homology, some parts of this generalisation (such as gluing) are not worked out in the literature.
+The same applies to the $S^1$-equivariant Rabinowitz--Floer homology described in the next section.
+The foundational work coming closest to the holomorphic curve set-up considered in this paper is in~\cite{Bou02, BouOan09:Duke} and~\cite[\S 10]{Schm16}.
+Another way to rigorously establish~$\RFH$ and~$\RFH^{S^1}$ is by verifying that the flow lines with cascades fit into the $M$-polyfold set-up (cf.\ the introduction).

-{\bf 3.
+{\bf 4.
 Invariance.} The resulting homology group $\FH (\cA^F) := \ker \pp / \im \pp$ does not depend on the choice of a defining function~$F$ for~$\Sigma$.
 One can therefore define $\RFH (\Sigma, M) := \FH (\cA^F)$ for any choice of~$F$.
-Moreover, given two bounding contact hypersurfaces $\Sigma_0$ and~$\Sigma_1$ that are isotopic through a family~$\{ \Sigma_s \}_{0 \le s \le 1}$ of contact hypersurfaces,
+Moreover, given two bounding contact hypersurfaces $\Sigma_0$ and~$\Sigma_1$ that are isotopic through a family~$\{ \Sigma_s \}_{0 \leqslant s \leqslant 1}$ of contact hypersurfaces,